 Possession of CDS in a Motor Vehicle Lawyers in Hopatcong, NJ

 Many drug possession and drug paraphernalia cases in Sussex and Warren County, New Jersey are the result of motor vehicle stops.
 Perhaps the police stop you for allegedly speeding or reckless driving and somehow you find yourself dealing with a vehicle search and drug charges that you never anticipated.
-In addition to the underlying criminal offense of possessing a controlled dangerous substance, whether it be marijuana, cocaine, heroin, or prescription pills, there is also a traffic violation that can be issued on a motor vehicle ticket that is separate from any indictable crime or disorderly persons offense.
-Importantly, the penalty for the traffic summons of possessing drugs in a motor vehicle is a mandatory license suspension.
-In other words, your license must be suspended for a minimum of 2 years if you are convicted of this violation.
+In addition to the underlying criminal offense of possessing a controlled dangerous substance, whether it be Ecstasy, cocaine, heroin, or prescription pills, there is also a traffic violation that can be issued on a motor vehicle ticket that is separate from any indictable crime or disorderly persons offense.
+Importantly, the penalty for the traffic summons of possessing drugs in a motor vehicle is a mandatory fine at minimum of $50, and this may also become problematic for your driving record and insurance company.
 If you are charged with possession of a controlled dangerous substance in a motor vehicle in Warren or Sussex County, don’t hesitate to call The Tormey Law Firm and speak with a dedicated criminal defense attorney who can help.
 We have decades of experience defending clients accused of drug crimes and traffic offenses in municipal and superior courts in Warren and Sussex County, including in Newton, Andover, Frankford, Franklin, Sparta, Hackettstown, Vernon, and Phillipsburg.
 Contact us today at 973-755-1695 for a free consultation about your drug case.

 Possession of CDS in a Motor Vehicle: NJSA 39:4-49.1